massaox/Jenkins_AWS/README.md

 Only the Master will be accessibled over the Internet on port 80 which Nginx will proxy to Jenkins on port 8080.

-Workers will reside in a 2 private subnets and will  have access to the Internet via the NAT gateway so it can install packages during boot time.
+Workers will reside in 2 private subnets in eu-west-2 region and will  have access to the Internet via the NAT gateway so it can install packages during boot time.

 Master and Workers will have unrestricted access via Security Groups `jenkins-master-worker` and `jenkins-worker-master`.
+Access can be tied down by modifying the Security Groups.

 You will need to have both Packer and Terraform install on your machine, you can find instruction for both here: